ColasNahaboo/tewiba/doc/tewiba-doc.md

 ### Testing that the date command is the GNU version

 Here is a simple test file to be run by Tewiba to test that the date command is the GNU version, at least v8.
-The first line means that it is actually also an executable a bash script, the second line allows this file to be run as argument to tewiba, or as a standalone script, in which case it calles tewiba on itself.
+The first line means that it is actually also an executable a bash script, the second line allows this file to be run as argument to tewiba, or as a standalone script, in which case it calls tewiba on itself.
 Note how we can use all the power of bash to match strings in the results of the date command.

 ```
 #!/bin/bash